 Neuhaus Education Center

-Funding supports the Neuhaus Education Center’s Partners in Literacy Reform, a partnership between the center, Houston Independent School District, and the Houston Livestock Show and Rodeo, focused on literacy throughout pre-kindergarten years.
+Funding supports the Neuhaus Education Center Partners in Literacy Reform, a partnership among the center, HISD, and the Houston Livestock Show and Rodeo, focused on literacy throughout pre-kindergarten and kindergarten years.
 Show funding supports the coaching phase of the program and the administering of the Early Literacy Quick Assessment Tool for teachers.

-Reasoning Mind addresses the three most pressing problems in K–12 education: human capital, curriculum quality and student engagement.
-It is an online system that adjusts the level of instruction based on each student’s learning level and interest in mathematics.
-Currently more than 6,000 second- through sixth-graders in the Houston area are enrolled in Reasoning Mind.
+Reasoning Mind addresses the three most pressing problems in kindergarten through 12th-grade education: human capital, curriculum quality and student engagement.
+It is an online system that adjusts the level of instruction based on each student's learning level and interest in mathematics.
+Currently, more than 13,000 second- through sixth-grade students in the Houston area are enrolled.

 The Rise School of Houston

-This school is dedicated to the early education of infants, toddlers and pre-school children born with Down syndrome and other developmental disabilities, in an integrated environment.
-The Rise School prepares these children for a successful K-12 experience and life.
-The Show’s funding will help support 100 Rise students in the 2013-14 school year.
+The Rise School of Houston is dedicated to the early education of infants, toddlers and pre-school children born with Down syndrome and other developmental disabilities.
+The Rise School prepares these children for a successful kindergarten through 12th-grade experience, and for life.

-Shriners Hospitals for Children provide the highest quality care to children with neuro-musculoskeletal conditions, burn injuries and other special healthcare needs within a compassionate, family-centered and collaborative care environment.
-The Show’s funding will help support the Houston hospital’s transition program, which helps to increase patients’ self-esteem, and maximize their abilities and skills to better cope with everyday issues.
+Shriners Hospitals for Children provide high-quality care to children with neuro-musculoskeletal conditions, burn injuries and other special healthcare needs within a compassionate, family-centered and collaborative-care environment.

 Small Steps Nurturing Center